rabernat/e-marshall.github.io/index.md

 When I'm not working, I enjoy skiing, mountain biking and hiking with my dog.
 You can also find me knitting and exploring Salt Lake City by bike in my free time.

-Please don't hestitate to reach out if you have any questions about my work or would like to chat!
+Please feel free to reach out if you have any questions abotu my work or would like to chat!